MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -OobeEnableRtpAndSigUpdate

 This setting allows you to configure whether real-time protection and Security Intelligence Updates are enabled during Out of Box experience (OOBE).
 Valid values are:

-- True - If you enable this setting, real-time protection and Security Intelligence Updates are enabled during OOBE.
+- $true: Real-time protection and Security Intelligence Updates are enabled during OOBE.
-- False (Default) - If you either disable or don't configure this setting, real-time protection and Security Intelligence Updates during OOBE aren't enabled.
+- $false: Real-time protection and Security Intelligence Updates during OOBE aren't enabled.
+This is the default value.

 ```yaml
 Type: Boolean